hipe/tmx/lib/skylab/treetop-tools/doc/issues/006-the-peek-module-name-hack.md

 not obvious at first glance, is intended to symbolize the triumph of the recursive buck stopping somewhere even if it perhaps doesn't need to.  (i.e.: yes i know, and i'm considering it.)

+somehow, going back years [#hl-107] has existed alongside this. that is now better than this so as soon as this gives you any trouble, use that instead of this.